VMware Horizon Client for Linux Release Notes

 - SUSE Linux Enterprise Desktop (SLED) 11 SP4

-- VMware Horizon Client for Linux is supported with the latest maintenance release of Horizon View 5.3.x, VMware Horizon 6.0.x, VMware Horizon 6 version 6.1.x, VMware Horizon 6 version 6.2.x, VMware Horizon 7 version 7.0.x, and VMware Horizon 7 version 7.1.
+- VMware Horizon Client for Linux is supported with the latest maintenance release of VMware Horizon 6 version 6.2.4, VMware Horizon 7 version 7.0.3, and VMware Horizon 7 version 7.2.

 Top of Page

-If multiple Horizon clients connect to the same RDS desktop or remote application simultaneously and map to a location-based printer with the same name, the printer appears in the first client session, but not in
+- If multiple Horizon clients connect to the same RDS desktop or remote application simultaneously and map to a location-based printer with the same name, the printer appears in the first client session, but not in later client sessions.

 As a best practice, avoid specifying FreeRDP options for the display, such as /multimon or /workarea.
 Instead, let Horizon Client control the topology.